Piwit/blog/content/blog/googleassistant/index.md

 # What I built

 I built a [Toggl](https://toggl.com/) bot to start and stop a timer with your voice.
 It took me approximately 3 days, to discover the platform and get a first version of this bot.
 It is going through the publication process, I will update this article when it will be out (or rejected ^^), you can check the [repository here](https://github.com/Piwit/togglgo).

+__[14/05/2020] Update:__ My action has been rejected!
+This is mainly due to the poor user exeprience requiring an API Key to do anything.
+That's why I wanted to build a private action in the first place.
+However I discovered Toggl's browser extension which allow to launch a timer with a single click.
+It's even better than controlling it with your voice.